dd32/td-gh-ex/readme.txt

 == Description ==

-Theme aari is a fully functional personal blogging theme.
-The feature includes full-width template, sidebar template, controlling each element on the blog page.
-Make your custom background color, custom menu, and the site icon.
+Aari is a theme of Blog Way.
+It is a minimalistic WordPress theme dedicated to blogs.
+Aari provides a responsive layout with unlimited colors.
+It allows you to change the way you introduce posts for pictures and texts for an appealing look.
+It is modern, clean, colorful and responsive.
+The feature includes a full-width template, sidebar template, custom widgets, post carousel, image lightbox, etc.

 == Installation ==